eoghan2t9/linux-cachyos-deb/README.md

 # Contributing

 Contributions are welcome!
-If you have suggestions for improving the script or adding new features, please open an issue or submit a pull request.
+If you have suggestions for improving the utility or adding new features, please open an issue or submit a pull request.

 # License

 The repository and its contents are licensed under BSD-3-Clause.

 # Issues